TITLE: The Port Chicago 50: Disaster, Mutiny, and the Fight

 AWARDS:

-“2014 Boston Globe-Horn Book Award for Excellence in Nonfiction
+“2014 Boston Globe-Horn Book Award for

 2014 National Book Award Finalist